 To answer Prob.
-1, one can generate a tabulation of disk triangulations, by using the algorithm in Appendix A.2 of [Liu et al. 2018] or the planar graph library plantri [Brinkmann et al. 2007].
-As the list of disk triangulations is infinite, we restrict ourselves to useful ones, i.e., the ones with a 423 limited number of boundary vertices (e.g. eight), and with limited vertex valences (e.g. six).
-Once the list has been generated (available in the supplemental material), answering Prob.
+1, one can generate a tabulation of disk triangulations, by using the algorithm in Appendix A.2 of [19] or the planar graph library plantri [2].
+As the list of disk triangulations is infinite, we restrict ourselves to useful ones, i.e., the ones with a limited number of boundary vertices (e.g. eight), and with limited vertex valences (e.g. six).
+Once the exhaustive list has been generated (available in the supplemental material), answering Prob.
 1 reduces to a simple query in a database.
-But this existence problem assumes the valences \mathbf{n} are known in the first place.
-Their determination implies ensuring compatibility of local problems at all vertices of $\partial \Omega$, as discussed later in §4.
-428
+But this existence problem assumes the valences n are known in the first place.
+Their determination implies ensuring compatibility of local problems at all vertices of $\partial\Omega$, as discussed later in §4.

-Integer formulation of the constrained disk triangulation problem 3.3 430
+3.3 Integer formulation of the constrained disk triangulation problem

-Before turning to the global compatibility problem presented in §4, the constrained disk triangula-431 tion problem (Prob.
-1) must be formulated into integer constraints suitable for a global combinatorial 432 optimization problem.
-Our reformulation is a combination of necessary theoretical conditions, 433 and a recursive reduction to the simplest possible triangulation of the disk, the triangle.
-For 434 the sake of conciseness, the notation $\exists \mathcal{DT}m(\mathbf{n})$ is introduced to indicate that a triangulation of 435 the disk with m boundary vertices of valence $\mathbf{n} = (n_1, ..., n_m)$ exists and is solution of Prob.
-1. 436 We will also use $\#(n_i = k)$ as the number of boundary vertex valences that are equal to k, i.e., 437 $\#(n_i = k) := |\{n_i, i \in [1..m] \mid n_i = k\}|$.
-We also recall that the term valence is used to specify to the 438 number of triangles incident to a vertex (and not the number of incident edges), because it is the 439 same number as the boundary edge hexahedral valence in the primal.
-440
+Before turning to the global compatibility problem presented in §4, the constrained disk triangulation problem (Prob.
+1) must be formulated into integer constraints suitable for a global combinatorial optimization problem.
+Our reformulation is a combination of necessary theoretical conditions, and a recursive reduction to the simplest possible triangulation of the disk, the triangle.
+For the sake of conciseness, the notation $\exists \mathcal{DT}m^a(\mathbf{n})$ is introduced to indicate that a triangulation of the disk with m boundary vertices of valence $\mathbf{n} = (n_1, ..., n_m)$ exists and is solution of Prob.
+1. The subscript m is the number of disk vertices, and the superscript a is the primal vertex in the input surface mesh to which the disk triangulation is dual.
+Both can be omitted when there is no ambiguity.
+We will also use $\#(n_i = k)$ as the number of boundary vertex valences that are equal to k, i.e., $\#(n_i = k) := |\{n_i, i \in [1..m] \mid n_i = k\}|$.
+We also recall that the term valence is used to specify to the number of triangles incident to a vertex (and not the number of incident edges), because it is the same number as the boundary edge hexahedral valence in the primal.

 The first condition concerns boundary vertices of valence one.
 The only possible triangulation of the disk with two successive boundary vertices of valence one is the triangle (i.e. $\exists DT_3((1, 1, 1)))$).

 Except in that very case, two consecutive valences cannot be equal to one in any triangulation of the disk.
 Moreover, as a boundary vertex of valence one necessarily forms a triangle with its two neighbors, a reduced triangulation problem of size m - 1 can be obtained by removing this triangle and decreasing by one unity the valence of the neighbor vertices, as depicted in Fig. 6.a.